Parietal foramina

 A parietal foramen is an opening in the skull for the parietal emissary vein, which drains into the superior sagittal sinus.
 Occasionally, a small branch of the occipital artery can also pass through it.
-It is located at the back part of the parietal bone, close to the upper or sagittal border.
+Each foramen is located at the back part of the parietal bone, close to the upper or sagittal border.
 It is not always present, and its size varies considerably.
-Parietal foramina tend to be symmetrical, with the same number on each side.
+Parietal foramina are most commonly bilaterally symmetrical, with the same number on each side, although they may exist as a single foramen found on only one of the parietal bones.

+Foramina Parietalia Permagna

+Foramina Parietalia Permagna (FPP), also referred to as Giant Parietal Foramina or Catlin Marks, refer to a rare condition in which the opening of the foramen or foramina are greater than 5mm in diameter.
+It has an incidence rate of between 1 in 15,000 and 1 in 25,000.
+FPP is largely an autosomal dominant heritable condition associated with the MSX2 or ALX4 genes.

+FPP is often asymptomatic, but it is also associated with headaches, nausea and intellectual disability.
+It is rarely associated with malformations including craniosynostosis, cortical dysplasia, microcephaly, eye and ear abnormalities, craniofacial abnormalities or cerebrovascular abnormalities.